Psalm 70: Wanting to be Desperate

 I heard something through the page,

-that sounded like anquish mixed with fear.
+that sounded like anguish mixed with fear.

 It smelled like the borders of despair.